fatbobman/CoreDataEvolution/README.md

 - **@NSModelActor Macro**
   The `@NSModelActor` macro simplifies Core Data concurrency, mirroring SwiftData’s `@ModelActor` macro.
 It generates the necessary boilerplate code to manage a Core Data stack within an actor, ensuring safe and efficient access to managed objects.

+- **NSMainModelActor Macro**
+  `NSMainModelActor` will provide the same functionality as `NSModelActor`, but it will be used to declare a class that runs on the main thread.

 - **Elegant Actor-based Concurrency**
   CoreDataEvolution allows you to create actors with custom executors tied to Core Data contexts, ensuring that all operations within the actor are executed serially on the context’s thread.